Study modes: Full-time

 The programme aims to develop research skills and problem solving skills, especially in mathematics.
 It also aims to develop an attitude of mind conductive to critical questioning and creative thinking and the capacity to formulate ideas mathematically.

-These degrees are designed to prepare you for a research career in academia or industry by introducing advanced ideas and techniques that are applicable to a wide range of research areas and sectors including academia, industry, education and finance.
+These degrees are designed to prepare you for a research career by introducing advanced ideas and techniques that are applicable to a wide range of research areas and sectors including academia, industry, education and finance.

 A UK 2:1 honours degree, or its international equivalent, in physics or mathematics with sufficient theoretical physics content.
 Check our website for details of what we consider "sufficient":